seanox/aspect-js/manual/en/mvc.md

 If a composite is used/inserted in the DOM, the corresponding model is docked/linked and when removing from the DOM, the corresponding model is undocked/unlinked.
 In both cases the model can optionally implement appropriate methods.
-The dock-method is executed before rendering, before inserting the composite into the DOM, or after loading the page during initial rendering, and can be used to prepare the view.
-The undock-method is executed after the composite is removed from the DOM and can be used to postprocess/clean the view.
+The method `dock` is executed before rendering, before inserting the composite into the DOM, or after loading the page during initial rendering, and can be used to prepare the view.
+The method `undock` is executed after the composite is removed from the DOM and can be used to postprocess/clean the view.

 ```javascript